 “Women today can often earn enough money to support themselves and maybe some kids, too.
 They are not tethered to a husband for economic life support.

-“For people like me who are ‘single at heart’ – meaning that we live our best lives by being single – it is the most fulfilling, meaningful and rewarding way to live.
+“For people like me who are ‘single at heart’ – meaning that we live our best lives by being single – living single is the most fulfilling, meaningful, and rewarding way to live.

 “You get to use your time as you wish.
 You can pursue your passions.
 You can decide who is important to you.”

-But diverging from societal norms can attract a social stigma and this seems to be the case with those “single ladies” who do not want to “put a ring on it”. (*A reference to Beyonce’s hit song.)
+Usually diverging from societal norms attracts a social stigma, and this is seems to be the case with those “single ladies” who do not want to “put a ring on it”. (*A reference to Beyonce’s hit song.)

 Dr DePaulo says the major stereotypes associated with single females are that they are “miserable, lonely, isolated, selfish” and, despite their own choice to remain without a partner, people assume they “care more about escaping single life than anything else.”

-However, she sets out to debunk these stereotypes in her book “Singled Out: How Singles Are Stereotyped“.
+However, she debunks these stereotypes in her book “Singled Out: How Singles Are Stereotyped“.

 “The irony of these stereotypes is that they are all either untrue or the opposite of true.
 For example, in many important ways, single people are even more giving and caring and generous than married people are.
-They are also more connected to other people.
+They are also more connected to other people,” she adds.

 Despite her positive activism and research into quashing the stigma around single life, Dr DePaulo remains a target for those set in their traditional ways.
 She says she has been trolled “more, recently, than ever [before].
 I had to close down the comments section in blogs I have been writing since 2008.”